gagathos/iota-gpu-pow/README.md

 You can also change the port from default port 80

+**Note that dcurl currently doesn't use GPU on the ccurl interface, but in our testing even just using CPU gives us a performance boost**

 [dcurl](https://github.com/chenwei-tw/dcurl) can also generate a drop-in replacement for libccurl.so and get you a significant performance boost.
 Note that you will have to overwrite libccurl.so or create a symlink to libdcurl.so.
 You may have to compile it using the `BUILD_COMPAT ?= 1` setting.

 ## Related Links